lgwarlick/Recipe/README.md

 A web based application built using Spring MVC and showcasing CRUD operations.

 Back end:
-Written in Java with Spring components
+Written in Java and built with Spring MVC
+Showcasing dependency injection
+Full use of CRUD capabilities (via Spring CrudRepository interface) Spring profiles allow data persistence in either H2 database or MySQL database

 Front end:
-Thymeleaf
-Bootstrap and jQuery
+Bootstrap used fir CSS formatting jQuery used for mouse-over effects
+Thymeleaf used for template rendering